incubateur-ademe/nosgestesclimat/docs/Publicodes.md

 different projects, such as :
 [`futur.eco`](https://github.com/laem/futureco-data) and
 [`impactCO2`](https://github.com/datagir/impactCO2).
-To avoid the duplication of models and facilitates the reuse of rules, we introduced a new meta-mechanism : `importer!`.
+To avoid the duplication of models and to facilitate the reuse of rules, we introduced a new meta-mechanism : `importer!`.

 ### Usage